 It wasn’t a case of my body failing me, but to a certain extent it’s me failing my body.
 On the other hand, life in 2017 has been a tremendous challenge; dealing with bereavement, living apart from my husband, the associated constant weekend travel to see each other, moving house, selling a house, a new job, and an increase in work travel too.
 Those are just the big things.
 There are a plethora of other micro-stresses which have been wearing me down and as a result I just haven’t been looking after myself in the same way that I used to.
 Recently my self-care strategy has been: “If you don’t want to do it, then don’t do it.
 If you are not going to enjoy this thing, go and do something you will enjoy instead”, which has been beneficial to my mental health, but not so much to my physical health.
 I really enjoy beer and burritos with friends.
 I don’t enjoy isolating myself from my new friends to go and train in the rain.
 Do you see where this is going?

 A combination of putting on a noticeable bit of weight and not training for long distance carrying that extra weight (i.e 6hrs plus of running) meant that my core simply collapsed on me, making running absolute agony after a point.
-My legs felt reasonable, but my stomach muscles felt like they were splitting apart.
-The extra Rhona which I am carrying around on my tummy area at the moment had bounced around for too long, and my poor under-trained core muscles simply gave up.
+My legs felt reasonable, but my stomach muscles felt like they were splitting apart and my under-trained core muscles simply gave up.
 Let this be a lesson to all of us about remembering that building a strong ultra-runner starts with building a strong core – it’s the central system that literally ties us together and should never be neglected.

 So with one more race this year on my calendar, the Chicago Marathon, I know what I need to do to enjoy this race as much as I can.
 A little bit of core work every day and perhaps a little less beer, and then when I get back from America, I can (once again) start thinking about how I get back to being the strong ultra-runner I was a couple of years ago.